rawwebdesign/VercelSEProject/README.md

 ## Todos
 - Copyright makes the stories seem to load on the client, although they are still actually ISR
-- Remove unused code
-- Check for any remaining todos

 ## Check before complete
 - No eslint errors